mihaigalos/osi-stack/README.md

 Very rough model of an ISO/OSI communication stack.

-This implementation intentionally uses raw pointers instead of smart pointers.
+This implementation intentionally uses raw pointers instead of smart pointers for the lowest level (only).

 The reasoning is that it will be ported to small 8-bit hardware architectures such as AVR/Arduino, with limited support for modern C++.